-The link between the murder of UN Sec-General Hammarskjöld and the UN’s discard of West Papua’s self-determination project is complicated, criminal, and has taken decades to unravel.
+The link between the murder of UN Sec-General Hammarskjöld and the UN’s discard of West Papua’s self-determination project is complicated and criminal, and has taken decades to unravel.
 The following is a highly condensed presentation of the known facts.

 In 1950 West Papua became a UN Non-Self-Governing Territory under Dutch administration (UN Res 448 (V)).
-Indonesia argued for UN recognition of its claim of sovereignty in 1954, 1955, 1956, 1957, but all four endeavours failed.
-It then turned to military aggression, parachuting military into West Papua, radio-broadcasting its integration propaganda, acquiring weapons from both Cold War superpowers (the US and USSR) for an invasion and takeover.
+At the UN in 1954, 1955, 1956, 1957, Indonesia argued for UN recognition of its claim to sovereignty, but all four endeavours failed.
+Indonesia then turned to parachuting military into West Papua, radio-broadcasting integration propaganda, and acquiring weapons from both Cold War superpowers (the US and USSR) for an invasion and takeover.
 Early in 1961, Hammarskjöld drew on UN Res.
-1514 (XV) to embed Papuan sovereignty over Papuan land and developed a Decolonisation Program for the territory ready for debate in the 1961 General Assembly.
+1514 (XV) to embed Papuan sovereignty over Papuan land and developed a Decolonisation Program for the territory.
+He planned to introduce the program to the 1961 General Assembly.
 Three days before the Assembly he was killed in a plane ‘crash’ now believed to have been ordered by CIA director Allen Dulles (Greg Poulgrain 2020 JFK vs Allen Dulles: Battleground Indonesia).
-Without Hammarskjöld’s influential presence the Assembly didn’t pass the motion with a two-thirds majority, and Hammarskjöld’s replacement (U Thant) sponsored a so-called ‘peace treaty’ whereby West Papua was passed to Indonesia after a seven-month UN Trust Administration to oversee the exit of the Dutch.
+Without Hammarskjöld’s influential presence the Assembly didn’t pass the motion with a two-thirds majority.
+Hammarskjöld’s replacement (U Thant) sponsored a so-called ‘peace treaty’, organised by the Kennedy Administration, whereby West Papua was passed to Indonesia after a seven-month UN Trust Administration to oversee the exit of Dutch personnel.
 Dutch negotiators did manage to get ‘self-determination’ included in the treaty (the New York Agreement) but all the UN signatorees knew that Indonesia didn’t recognise the principle (and still doesn’t) even if its constitution declares every nation’s right to it.
 Consequently there has never been an act of self-determination in West Papua, and to this day West Papua remains an Indonesian colony.